cbxz1337/abn-amro-assessment/README.md

 To make app standalone, H2 in memory DB was used.
 It can be easely changed to any other relational db.
 ### Test
 Unit tests and Integration tests provided, including DB tests and Controller tests.
+### Scope of improvements
+Elastic search + standalone DB (Postgres SQL for example) could be used to improve the performance.
+Search indexed could be created on selective fields to improve recipe search performance.
+Using non-blocking reactive web server (Netty) instead of Tomcat could also be beneficial.
+It could also be useful to add some caching(Redis, or Spring build-in), to improve response time.